Raising Monarch butterflies at home are easy and a great learning tool for the kids. And it’s so much fun too!

 Items you will need to raise Monarchs:

-- Habitat Cage – this is a mesh cage which will house your plant stems and your caterpillars while they eat and form the chrysalis.
+- Habitat Cage – this is a mesh cage that will house your plant stems and your caterpillars while they eat and form the chrysalis.
 I use mesh laundry bags for a habitat cage which is shown in my pictures.
 The mesh bags will fold up nicely for storage.

 - Large Jar – I use a mason jar and mason jar flower lid to hold the stems still while the caterpillars are in the habitat cage.
 You could use any kind of large jar for this process or anything that will hold water.